Junction Boys: Aftermath

-Texas A&M did significantly better the next two seasons, going 7–2–1 in 1955, and 9–0–1 in 1956, winning the Southwest Conference despite being on probation.
+Texas A&M did significantly better the next two seasons, going 7–2–1 in 1955, and 9–0–1 in 1956, winning the Southwest Conference championship despite being on probation.

+In 1980, Bryant admitted he was unsure if the Junction Boys was "good or bad" because they "had to put up with my stupidity".
+He also felt that "if I'd have been one of those players, I'd have quit too."

 Two of the Junction Boys, Jack Pardee and Gene Stallings, went on to become head coaches in the National Football League (NFL).
 Pardee was a two-time All-Pro with the 1963 Los Angeles Rams and the 1971 Washington Redskins.
 Stallings also became Texas A&M head coach, and his Aggie team beat Bryant's Alabama team in the 1968 Cotton Bowl Classic.
 Stallings later became head coach at Alabama and won a national championship in his third season in with the 1992 Crimson Tide, which was Alabama's first national championship following Bryant's death.

 In 2008, 19 of the Junction Boys had a 54th anniversary reunion at a ranch in Brenham, Texas.
 The remaining members agreed to have a reunion every five years.
 In April 2010, the surviving Junction Boys were honored by the Texas Children's Cancer Center at "An Evening with Texas Legends" in Houston, Texas, at the Hilton Americas Hotel.
 They were interviewed by sportswriter Mickey Herskowitz at the event.

 When Coach Bryant died on January 26, 1983, the only piece of jewelry he was wearing was a gold ring inscribe "Junction Boys", given to him in 1979 by the survivors from the Junction practices.
-Bryant was buried at Elmwood Cemetery in Birmingham, Alabama with that ring on his finger.
+Bryant was buried at Elmwood Cemetery in Birmingham, Alabama, with that ring on his finger.